 The impairment test on the CGU Engimplan is based on the discounted cash flows, considering a period of 5 years.
-The main assumptions include a discount rate (based on WACC) of 19.84% (22.51% pre-tax) and a perpetual growth rate of 8.5%, supported by an expected long term inflation rate of 5%, continued growth opportunities from the increase of the standard of living in Brazil (including access to medical and health care insurances), a growing population in Brazil and export opportunities in Latin America.
+The main assumptions include a discount rate (based on WACC) of 18.82% (21.26% pre-tax) (2022: 19.84% post-tax; 2021: 15.49% post-tax) and a perpetual growth rate of 7.6% (2022: 8.5%; 2021: 7.0%), supported by an expected long term inflation rate of 4.1%, continued growth opportunities from the increase of the standard of living in Brazil (including access to medical and health care insurances), a growing population in Brazil and export opportunities in Latin America.
 Other key assumptions include the year-on-year growth rate of the revenue, gross margin and the operating costs which have been determined by both local and Group management based on past experience.
-At December 31, 2020, the Group recorded a full impairment of the goodwill of K \in 1,367 as well as a partial impairment on customer lists and trade marks for respectively K \in 942 and K \in 207.
-The impairment test at December 31, 2022, did not indicate the need for a further impairment nor for a reversal of the previously recorded impairment charges.
-Based on the sensitivity analysis performed by the Group whereby the perpetual growth rate would decrease by 100 basis points, the value in use K \in 426 above the carrying value.
-Based on the sensitivity analysis performed by the Group whereby the discount rate would increase by 100 basis points, the value in use K \in 4671 above the carrying value.
+It was concluded that the value in use is lower than the carrying value of the cash generating unit of KE9,214 which has resulted in a full impairment of the intangible assets customer lists and trade marks for respectively KE(397) and KE(121) as well as a tangible asset 3D printer for KE(139) as shown in Note 6 and Note 7.
+The full impairment charge was recognized in the Consolidated income statement under Net other operating income and is included in the reportable segment 'Materialise Medical'.